The Finnish Object – Objekti

 However, some linguists (and Finnish teachers) found that basing a case on its function was not the most logical way to look at it.
 Much easier would be to base it on its looks.
 Hence:

-- when a total object looks like a genetive (Ostan auton), we will the call the case the genetive
+- When a total object looks like a genitive (Ostan auton), we will call the case the genitive.

 This leaves the “accusative” with a role that is much smaller than before.
 These days, the accusative is usually only used as a term to indicate personal pronouns, when they appear as a total object in a sentence.